* Business groups say SEC failed to assess rule's costs

 By Sarah N. Lynch

-WASHINGTON, April 7 (Reuters) - A panel of judges grilled U.S. securities regulators on Thursday over the potential costs of a rule that business groups say would give activist unions and pension funds too much power to nominate their own candidates for corporate boards.
+WASHINGTON, April 7 A panel of judges grilled U.S. securities regulators on Thursday over the costs of a rule that business groups charge would give activist unions and pension funds too much power to nominate their own candidates for corporate boards.

 During oral arguments before the U.S. Court of Appeals for the District of Columbia Circuit, doubts were raised about the Securities and Exchange Commission's estimates for how many contested board elections would result.

-The U.S. Chamber of Commerce and the Business Roundtable allege that the SEC has failed to conduct an adequate cost-benefit analysis, a technical but crucial requirement that has seen SEC rules voided in the past.
+The U.S. Chamber of Commerce and the Business Roundtable are challenging the rule, alleging the SEC has failed to conduct an adequate cost-benefit analysis, a requirement that has seen SEC rules overturned in the past.

-"It will go down in number" with rules designed to make proxy access easier? asked Chief Judge David Sentelle.
+Rules designed to make proxy access easier will cause the number of contested proxy elections to "go down in number?" asked Judge David Sentelle.
 "If the answer is yes, then we have a problem."

 The proxy access rule, which is on hold pending the court's decision, would require a company to include a shareholder candidate in its voting materials as long as the nominating shareholders have held at least 3 percent of the voting power of the company's stock for three years.

-Judge Douglas Ginsburg sounded skeptical not only about the SEC's estimates on the number of contested elections, but also about the fundamental benefits of the rule itself on shareholder democracy.
+Judge Douglas Ginsburg sounded skeptical about the fundamental benefits of the rule on shareholder democracy, in addition to doubts about its costs.

-"Are you facilitating challenges for shareholders that are far less than the average shareholder to have the company's interests at heart?" asked Ginsburg.
+"Are you facilitating challenges for shareholders that are far less than the average shareholder to have the company's interests at heart?"
+Ginsburg asked the SEC lawyer.

 "Responsive to all shareholders, or those narrow shareholders," Ginsburg shot back.